Framing Hanley: The Sum of Who We Are (2011–2015)

 Through Facebook and Twitter, the band has uploaded a video explaining everything that has happened to them in the past year.
 Nixon explains the band leaving their record label and the struggle to make another album.
 They created a Kickstarter campaign to help fund their record, believing that their fans could cover the cost of making the new album by only asking a dollar per fan.

 Framing Hanley enter the studio to record their successfully funded album.
 According to their official Twitter feed, and other fan sites, Framing Hanley has named Robert Venable as the mixing engineer for this album.
 In August 2012, Framing Hanley revealed the title of their third album would be The Sum of Who We Are.
 In August 2013, Framing Hanley announced the departure of Luke McDuffee as bassist.
 The original release date of the album was October 22, however due to legal issues it had been postponed.
 They had announced a new record deal and that the album's new release date would be April 29, 2014.
 There will be a single "Criminal".
 The day before the release of the album Billboard streamed the album.
 In late May 2014 they released a music video for "Criminal".

 Hiatus (2015–2018)

 The band announced that they were going on a hiatus via Facebook in 2015.
 Lead singer Kenneth Nixon announced a reunion in 2018.

 Reunion and Envy (2018–present)

 Exactly after three years of the hiatus, the band announced their reunion via Facebook on April 11, 2018, and announced their comeback.
 Their album entitled Envy was released on February 21, 2020.

 On March 9, 2023, they released a new single called "Start a Fire".

+The band performed at the Sonic Temple music festival in Columbus, Ohio in May of 2025.
+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.